 By Randall Irmis

-Randall Irmis is the curator of paleontology at the Natural History Museum of Utah, a part of the University of Utah in Salt Lake City.
+Randall Irmis is the Chief Curator and Curator of Paleontology at the Natural History Museum of Utah, and an Associate Professor in the Department of Geology & Geophysics, both parts of the University of Utah in Salt Lake City.
 Our mission is to illuminate the natural world and the place of humans within it.
 In addition to housing outstanding exhibits for the public, NHMU is a research museum.
 Learn more.